layer5io/layer5-academy/content/learning-paths/11111111-1111-1111-1111-111111111111/mastering-kubernetes-for-engineers/deploying-wordpress-and-mysql-with-persistent-volumes-with-meshery/sql/group-components.md

 ---
 docType: "Chapter"
 id: "group-components"
-chapterTitle: "Add labels and Group Components"
 description: "In this section you will add labels to components and learn how to group them."
 lectures: 12
-title: "Group Components"
+title: "Add labels and Group Components"
 weight: 4
 ---